 The type of care and housing offered will vary from scheme to scheme.
 Care staff will usually be on call 24 hours a day, to provide personal care as and when you need it.
 Personal care includes things like washing and dressing, but not medical care that would need to be provided by a qualified nurse.

-Care and support will be provided to residents in extra care housing.
+Care and support will be provided to residents in Extra Care housing.
 The type of help you get will depend on your needs.
 Some residents will be fairly independent, while others will need more regular help.
-If your condition changes, or you tend to have good days and bad days, the care you receive should be tailored to this.
+If your condition

 Nursing care, such as having wounds dressed, catheter care or being given medication, will not be provided by the care staff in the scheme.
 If you need nursing care, this may be provided by a community NHS service, such as district nurses.

-If you are looking for a place in a council-run scheme, you will need to be on your local council's housing register and to have assessed care needs.
-See Hampshire County Council's Extra Care leaflet.
+If you are looking for a place in a council-run scheme, you will need:

-For more information, you should contact the housing department of your local council (this is the Council that collects your Council Tax, not the County Council).
+To find out about being on the housing register, you should contact the housing department of your local council (this is the council that collects your Council Tax, not the County Council).